UK leadership candidate Sunak attacks COVID lockdown response | Politics

 - United Kingdom

-Former finance minister Rishi Sunak, one of two candidates vying to be Britain's next prime minister, said it was a mistake to have "empowered" scientists during the coronavirus pandemic and that the downsides of lockdowns were suppressed.
-The ruling Conservative Party is choosing a new leader after Prime Minister Boris Johnson was forced to quit when dozens of ministers resigned in protest at a series of scandals and missteps.
-Party members are voting to select either Sunak or Foreign Secretary Liz Truss.
+Former finance minister Rishi Sunak, one of two candidates vying to be Britain's next premier, criticised the way outgoing Prime Minister Boris Johnson handled the COVID-19 pandemic, saying it had been a mistake to "empower" scientists and that the downsides of lockdowns were suppressed.
+The ruling Conservative Party is choosing a new leader after Johnson was forced to quit when dozens of ministers resigned in protest at a series of scandals and missteps.
+Party members are voting to select either Sunak or Foreign Secretary Liz Truss, who will take over next month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)